lethenju/spotify_rust/README.md

 `spotify_rust` is made of two elements :

-- An API for Spotify, controlling playback, searching for tracks, albums or playlists, and much more.
+- An API for Spotify, `spotify_api` , controlling playback, searching for tracks, albums or playlists, and much more.
-- A client in text user interface, directly in your terminal, to browse your spotify Library and play tracks.
+- A client in text user interface, `spotify_rust`, directly in your terminal, to browse your spotify Library and play tracks.

+## CHANGELOG

+### spotify_api

+Version 0.0.4 :

+- Added the whole data model from the Spotify API.

 ## Getting Started